dennisj002/csl-2/README.txt

-CSL really has no grammar, just one word after another with namespaces - forth like.
-It may be theoretically higher on the Chomsky hierachy than a context-sensitive language.
-It is based on openvmtil64.
+CSL really has no grammar, just one word after another with namespaces - forth like - with some words being defined as operating infix or prefix.
+It may be more powerful and flexible than a context-sensitive language in the Chomsky hierarchy of language types.
+It is a renamed outgrowth of openVm and openvmtil64.

 openVm : Tookit for Implementing (and exploring) Languages - a bottom-up, optimizing native code vm, that is an extensible, contatenative, RPN, scripting language